Deep Blue Sea 2: Home media

 Deep Blue Sea 2 also released the same week on VOD.
 It debuted at #10 on the Microsoft Store VOD chart for the week ended 04-23-18 just behind theatrical release Insidious: The Last Key and maintained its position at #10 the following week (for the week ended 04-30-18) just behind theatrical release, Matt Damon starrer Downsizing.
 The Deep Blue Sea 2 VOD debut ranking was approximately on-par with the VOD debut of theatrical release Winchester the following week.
 Deep Blue Sea 2 was the only non-theatrical release to appear in the top 10 of any VOD chart for the months of April and May 2018.

-Soundtrack

-A soundtrack was released on April 16, 2018, with one song titled as "Into The Blue" which was the film's title theme performed by Sean Murray who was also the composer of the film's soundtrack.
-The soundtrack was released under Dragon's Domain Records and on the back on the CD case it can be read that "A Limited Edition of 500 Units".
-However, those other copies can still be found on Amazon.

 Reception

-On Rotten Tomatoes the film has a score of based on reviews from critics.
+On Rotten Tomatoes the film has a score of 0% based on reviews from critics.

 Sequel

 A third film, titled Deep Blue Sea 3, was released on VOD on July 28, 2020, and on Blu-ray and DVD on August 25, 2020.